How to Create Effective Survey Questions

 For example, large online retailers tend to have a very low response rate hovering around 5% because they can be seen as quite distant to the customers.

-In contrast, companies that have had direct contact (both online and face to face) with customers find response rates pushing up to 30%-50%.
+In contrast, companies that have had direct contact (both online and face-to-face) with customers find response rates pushing up to 30%-50%.

 1. Set a clear objective for the survey

-A good survey question has a purpose; to find out a specific piece of information.
 While short surveys like the net promoter score can be a good way to gauge general customer satisfaction, they don’t always give you the detailed customer insights you might need.

 Some good goals for survey questions can include: